shopglobal/slipstream/README.md

-> **NOTICE**: This branch is under heavy construction and the information below may be out of date.
+> **NOTICE**: This project has been newly refactored and is still not production ready.

 # SlipStream